 What Is The Highest Note In Singing?

-The highest note that can be sung is G10.
-Brazillian singer Georgia Brown holds the record for singing this note.
-Because of its extremely high pitch, G10 is also considered a frequency.
-There are debates about whether or not G10 can be “sung.”
+On record, highest note that can be sung is G10.
+Brazilian singer Georgia Brown holds the record for singing this note.
+Because of its extremely high pitch, G10 is also considered a frequency, leading to various debates about whether or not G10 can actually be “sungcompared to other more attainable notes.

 Many of us may not have heard of G10, and that’s fine.
 In this article, we will explore in-depth what a G10 is and its associated artists that have reached this note.
 We will also discuss briefly some debates about having G10 as the “highest” note sung.